Reconsidering the Energy Efficiency of Spiking Neural Networks Inference from Analytical Perspectives: Hardware

-We need to further distinguish the energy consumption of moving activations by moving sparse activation and dense activation.
-We denote $\Emovedensecustom$ and sparse $\Emovesparsecustom$ for the energy cost per bit moved, respectively for dense data movements and sparse data movements, where typically $\Emovesparsecustom > \Emovedensecustom$ due to the overheads of finer-grained data handling.
+We need to further distinguish the energy consumption of moving activations by separating sparse and dense activation movements.
+We denote $\Emovedensecustom$ and $\Emovesparsecustom$ as the energy cost per bit moved for dense and sparse data movements, respectively, where typically $\Emovesparsecustom > \Emovedensecustom$.
+The reason is that sparse activations are often transported as fine-grained, dynamically generated events over the on-chip interconnect, so the useful payload is accompanied by additional transaction overheads such as packet headers, routing and arbitration, buffer accesses, and control activity.
+When the same amount of useful information is fragmented into many small transfers, these per-transaction costs are amortized less effectively, leading to a higher energy cost per useful bit moved~\cite{dally2004principles, benini2002networks,jerger2009chip}.
+This assumption is particularly relevant for neuromorphic architectures in which spike/event communication is carried by an on-chip network rather than by a purely streaming dense datapath~\cite{akopyan2015truenorth,loihi1}.
 For weights, the energy per access ($E^{\text{weight}}$) is assumed identical for SNNs and their corresponding QNNs due to matched network architecture and weight precision; the primary difference lies in the \textit{number} of weight accesses.

 The data movement energy for QNNs, considering both sparse ($\widetilde{E}^d_{\text{QNN}}$) and dense ($\overline{E}^d_{\text{QNN}}$) activation transfers, is formulated as: